 What’s the difference between a guarantor and co-borrower?

-While a guarantor is liable to pay the loan if the borrower defaults, a co-borrower is responsible for the repayment of the whole debt just like the original borrower.
-A co-borrower is subject to the same financial and legal penalties as the original borrower if payments are missed or the loan defaults, meaning obligations for the co-borrower are the same as if they had taken the loan out themselves.
+Whereas a guarantor agrees to become financially responsible for the loan only in the event that the original borrower defaults, a co-borrower is as equally responsible for the loan as the original or main borrower from the get-go.
+A co-borrower is subject to the same financial and legal penalties as the original borrower if payments are missed or the loan defaults, meaning the co-borrower’s obligations are the same as if they had taken the loan out personally.